sehlen-bsi/botan-docs/audit_report/3.1.0/src/00_09_introduction.rst

 -------------

 The method for this audit differs from the processes of the previous audit.
-[TODO: Reference] describes the audit method in detail.
+[PRM]_ describes the audit method in detail.
 The following gives a summary of the new audit method.

 This document aims at capturing all changes to the library that led from a